ufs-community/uwtools/docs/sections/user_guide/cli/tools/fs.rst

    the name of an actual .out file) in the 'fs' directory to update after editing (or touch'ing) a .yaml or .txt file.

-An HPSS ``hsi://`` URL can be used as a source path when copying full files from HPSS to the local filesystem:
+An ``hsi://`` URL can be used as a source path to copy full files from HPSS to the local filesystem:

 .. literalinclude:: fs/copy-hpss-hsi-single.yaml
    :language: yaml